Data Science Undergraduate Certificate

 Numerical Analysis I | ||

-In order to ensure that students can accurately quantify the likelihood of various outcomes and quantify uncertainty related to estimation and prediction, students complete one of the following courses that covers basic probability and statistics. | 3 | |
+In order to ensure that students can accurately quantify the likelihood of various outcomes and quantify uncertainty related to estimation and prediction, students should take a course that covers basic probability and statistics.
+The list of currently approved courses includes: | ||

 Introductory Statistics | ||